nardev/nardev.org/_posts/projects/2021-05-21-Automate-ESP8266-Programming.md

 ### Step 2:

-  Copy/Paste/Edit the followind script with appropriate data and also set it executable by the same user as the one who has esptool.py set in it's environment.
+  Copy/Paste/Edit the following script with appropriate data and also set it executable by the same user as the one who has esptool.py set in it's environment.

 {% highlight bash %}
  #!/bin/bash